PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 Enable only specific IEC958 codecs.
 This can be used to disable some codecs the hardware supports.
 Available values: PCM, AC3, DTS, MPEG, MPEG2-AAC, EAC3, TRUEHD, DTSHD

-# BLUETOOTH PARAMETERS  @IDX@ device-param
+# BLUETOOTH PROPERTIES  @IDX@ device-param

-The following are global Bluetooth parameters, not specific to a specific device or node:
+The following are settings for the Bluetooth module, not device or node properties:

 @PAR@ device-param  bluez5.roles
 \parblock